dadoonet/fscrawler/docs/source/installation.rst

 FSCrawler will index all the documents and then exit.

 When the FSCrawler container has stopped, you can just open `the search interface <http://0.0.0.0:3002/ws/search/>`__ and start to search for your local documents.
+You might need to be authenticated first in Kibana.
 You can also open `Kibana to access the Workplace Search configuration <http://0.0.0.0:5601/app/enterprise_search/workplace_search/sources>` and modify the source which has been created by FSCrawler.